MahnFrammen/Project-3/README.md

 6. Version Control: Git: Used for version control and collaborative development.
 7. Database: PostGre SQL
 8. Project Documentation: README.md: For project documentation and instructions.

+**Data Analysis**

+1. Take the API links and turn the JSON data into individual JSON files
+2. Take the JSON files and convert them to CSV file to be saved in a separate folder
+3. Turn the CSV files into DataFrames
+4. Merge the DataFrames together
+5. Rename the Columns for Improved Readibility
+6. Export the merged DataFrame as a CSV file
+7. Upload the merged CSV data into a database management system of your choice

 **Structures**